 It’s important to consider your circumstances and goals before deciding what’s right for you, so financial advice may help.

 If you’re in the market to buy a property, a reduction in interest will probably be welcome news.
 That’s because lower rates will influence how much you can borrow and how much you can afford to repay on your loan.

 While it may be tempting to borrow more, keep in mind that interest rates will eventually increase and so will repayments.
 It’s a good idea to check whether you can afford the home loan if rates were to go up.

 A low-rate environment is generally less favourable for savers with cash in the bank and may prompt some investors to consider whether their money could be working harder for them elsewhere.

 With little interest to be earned by keeping money in the bank, alternative options such as income-generating shares that pay attractive dividends may be worth a look.

 Before making any changes, it’s important to understand the risks involved.
 Shares, for example, are much riskier than keeping money in the bank.
-But they do offer the potential for much higher returns than a cash deposit.
+But they may offer the potential for much higher returns than a cash deposit.

 Other options which may help your money to work harder for you include managed funds or property.
-Again, these investments carry more risk and can tie-up your cash for a period of time.
+Again, these investments carry more risk and can tie-up your cash for a longer period of time.
 Also be sure to understand any fees involved.